 Merv Griffin Biography

-Jeopardy! was brought back to TV in 1984, with Alex Trebek as host… Griffin and Freddy Martin had a hit in 1950 with the novelty song “I’ve Got a Lovely Bunch of Coconuts”… Griffin won a Lifetime Achievement Emmy in 2005… He said the original “ask the answers” idea for Jeopardy! came from his wife at the time, Julann Wright.
+Merv Griffin was married to the former Julann Wright from 1958 until their divorce in 1976.
+They had one son, Tony Griffin, born in 1959… Merv Griffin and Freddy Martin had a hit in 1950 with the novelty song “I’ve Got a Lovely Bunch of Coconuts”… Merv Griffin won a Lifetime Achievement Emmy in 2005… He said the original “ask the answers” idea for Jeopardy! came from his wife at the time, Julann Wright.